Newton Biocapital

 Seed Round in 2020

-AbolerIS Pharma is a biotechnology company based in Nantes, France, focused on developing immune-modulators for the treatment of transplant rejection, graft-versus-host disease, and autoimmune disorders.
-Founded in 2019, the company is dedicated to creating innovative therapies that promote immune tolerance while preserving beneficial immune responses in inflammatory and degenerative conditions.
-Among its key products are Anti-CD45RC, a monoclonal antibody designed to deplete effector T cells, and IL-34, a cytokine that helps induce tolerogenic macrophages and regulatory T cells.
-AbolerIS Pharma aims to address significant unmet medical needs through its novel therapeutic approaches.
+AbolerIS Pharma is a biotechnology company based in Nantes, France, focused on developing immune-modulators for the treatment of transplant rejection, graft-versus-host disease, and autoimmune diseases.
+Established in 2019, the company employs a unique therapeutic approach that aims to induce immune tolerance while preserving beneficial immune responses in various inflammatory and degenerative conditions.
+Its product portfolio includes Anti-CD45RC, a monoclonal antibody designed to deplete effector T cells, and IL-34, a cytokine that promotes the induction of tolerogenic macrophages and regulatory T cells.
+AbolerIS Pharma's innovative strategies enable researchers to advance novel drug development in areas with significant unmet medical needs.

 J-Pharma